 There are a number of defences available to a charge of driving while disqualified including:

 - Honest and reasonable mistake: That is, that you were not aware that your licence was disqualified.

 - Challenging the legitimacy of the disqualification on legal technicalities.

 - Convincing the court that you were not the driver at the time of the offence.

-- Duress, forced through actual threats to yourself or people close to you to cause you to offend.
+- Duress: forced through actual threats to yourself or people close to you that caused your offending behaviour.

 It is common to plead guilty to this offence, rather than risk receiving a severe penalty if the defence is not accepted by the Court.

 The range of penalties available for a charge of driving whilst disqualified are listed in the table below:

 PENALTIES FIRST OFFENCE SECOND OR SUBSEQUENT OFFENCE Maximum court imposed fine $3,300 $5,500 Maximum gaol term 18 months 2 years Minimum disqualification 12 months 2 years Maximum disqualification Unlimited Unlimited Disqualification in the absence of a specific court order (automatic period) 12 months 2 years

 Our Traffic Lawyers will carefully consider your case, advise you on all your legal options, and recommend the best way forward.